auto-mausx/cka-course-notes/k8s-management.md

 - etcd runs on the same servers/nodes as the rest of the control plane components.

-- kubeadn uses this methodology (this course)
+- kubeadm uses this methodology (this course)

     - Diagram:
     ![alt text](./CKA-diagrams/CKA-stacked_etcd.png)